 This is the story of Linda Kasabian, the Manson Family's getaway driver who would ultimately be the woman responsible for Charles Manson's downfall.

 As the star witness in the Manson Family murder trial, Linda Kasabian, made her way into the courtroom she caught the eye of a man she knew well.
 It was Charles Manson — with whom she’d lived, made love, and now against who she was going to testify.

 Where Kasabian once saw a message of love and understanding in his eyes, she now saw only hate.
 The man she’d once thought of as a messiah was glared at her as he traced a finger across his neck.

-Kasabian knew full well what Charles Manson was capable of especially since she had herself been a member of the Manson Family, his personal cult.
+Linda Kasabian knew full well what Charles Manson was capable of especially since she had herself been a member of the Manson Family.
 She had lived on the Family’s compound and joined in on their wild, drug-fueled experiments in free love.
 She’d even been there during the murders, sitting outside in the getaway car, listening to the victims scream while her friends plunged knives into their stomachs.